 The aide promised to get back to me.
 I followed up with an e-mail, as a reminder: “Did he get $25K speaking fee from Friends of Hamas?”
 I asked.

 I couldn’t have imagined what would happen next.
 On Feb.
-7, the conservative web site Breitbart.com screamed this headline:Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+7, the conservative web site Breitbart.com screamed this headline:Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The story read: “On Thursday, Senate sources told Breitbart News exclusively that they have been informed one of the reasons that President Barack Obama’s nominee for Secretary of Defense, Chuck Hagel, has not turned over requested documents on his sources of foreign funding is that one of the names listed is a group purportedly called ‘Friends of Hamas.’”